SolemmaLLC/ClimateStudioDocs/docs/addObjects.rst

 Boundary Conditions
 -----------------------
 Boundary conditions are surfaces such as interior adiabatic surfaces or the ground.
 They have to be defined  as 3 or 4 corner surface objects in Rhino that are coincident with a thermal zone surface.

+Adiabatic
-If a surface is defined as adiabatic, no heat flow will go through it during a simulation.
+	If a surface is defined as `adiabatic`, no heat flow will go through it during a simulation.
+Adiabatic surfaces are colored in red..

 .. figure:: images/addObjects12.png
    :width: 500px